vuongducphuong/documentation/content/applications/productivity/mail_plugins/gmail.rst

 ============

-The *Gmail Plugin* integrates an Leansoft database with a Gmail inbox, so users can keep track of all their work between Gmail and Odoo, without losing any information.
+The *Gmail Plugin* integrates an Leansoft database with a Gmail inbox, so users can keep track of all their work between Gmail and Leansoft, without losing any information.

-Odoo Online users
+Leansoft Online users
 =================

-For databases hosted on Leansoft Online (or Odoo.sh), follow the steps below to configure the Gmail Plugin.
+For databases hosted on Leansoft Online (or Leansoft.sh), follow the steps below to configure the Gmail Plugin.

 Install the Gmail Plugin
 ------------------------

-First, log in to the Gmail account that the user wishes to connect to Odoo.
+First, log in to the Gmail account that the user wishes to connect to Leansoft.

 From the Gmail inbox, click the plus sign icon on the right side panel to get add-ons.
 If the side panel is not visible, click on the arrow icon at the bottom right corner of the inbox to reveal it.